Northwich railway station

 Northwich railway station serves the town of Northwich in Cheshire, England.
-The station has two platforms and is located on the Mid-Cheshire line 28+1/4 mi southwest of Manchester Piccadilly.
+The station has two platforms in use (and a third platform now disused and fenced off).
+It is located on the Mid-Cheshire line 28+1/4 mi southwest of Manchester Piccadilly.

 History

 The first railway to reach the town was the Cheshire Midland Railway (CMR) route from Knutsford, which opened to traffic on 1 January 1863.
-The CMR was one of the constituent routes of the Cheshire Lines Committee (CLC) from its formation, and the WCR was built by the CLC.
+The CMR was one of the constituent routes of the Cheshire Lines Committee (CLC) from its formation.
 The original CMR terminus station in Northwich was likely the building that became the goods station but was replaced early, in 1869, as the continuing line towards Hartford was being constructed as part of the West Cheshire Railway (WCR).